hdShang/arxiv-daily/docs/cs-LG/2025-09-19/papers/250915915v1-foundation-models-as-world-models-a-foundational-study-in-text-based.md

 ---
 layout: default
-title: Foundation Models as World Models: A Foundational Study in Text-Based GridWorlds
+title: "Foundation Models as World Models: A Foundational Study in Text-Based GridWorlds"
 ---

 # Foundation Models as World Models: A Foundational Study in Text-Based GridWorlds